The 7 Best Lures for Slamming River Smallmouths This Summer

 5. Mini Crankbait

-The Bass Pro Shops XTS Micro Light Mini Crankbait.
+The Bass Pro Shops XTS Micro Light Mini Crankbait is one you can’t go wrong with.
 Bass Pro Shops

 Small versions of largemouth crankbaits and also crayfish-shaped models are terrific mid-level smallmouth lures.
 Stick with crankbaits measuring 1¼ to 2 inches for most situations.
 The Bass Pro Micro Light Mini-Crankbait is a prime example.
 In murky or muddy water, even lures up to 3 inches long may fool some hawgs.
 For color go with fire-tiger, silver with a black or blue back, natural crayfish, and shad.